 President Zardari Emphasizes Pakistan’s Commitment to Combat Drug Abuse

-In a statement issued on the eve of the International Day against Drug Abuse and Illicit Trafficking, President Zardari underscored the government’s dedication to eradicating the scourge of drugs from society.
-He paid tribute to the martyrs of the Anti-Narcotics Force (ANF) who have sacrificed their lives in the line of duty.
-President Zardari stated, “Our resolve to combat drug abuse is unwavering, and we honor the sacrifices of those who have laid down their lives for this cause.”
+President Zardari, in a statement on the eve of the International Day against Drug Abuse, emphasized the government’s commitment to eradicating drug scourges from society.
+He honored the martyrs of the Anti-Narcotics Force (ANF) who sacrificed their lives in duty.
+“Our resolve to combat drug abuse is unwavering,” stated President Zardari, “and we honor the sacrifices of those who have laid down their lives for this cause.”

 Key Takeaways